-- Recency–How recent was a purchase made
+- Recency–How recently was a purchase made?

 By using an RFM analysis model to analyze your customers, you can also answer pressing questions like:

-- Which customers are most likely to be the best fit for your business
+- Which customers are most likely to be the best fit for your business?

-- Which customers do not fit your ideal target market
+- Which customers do not fit your ideal target market?

-- What are the key metrics for high-quality customers
+- What are the key metrics for high-quality customers?

-The Pitfalls of RFM Analysis
+The Potential Pitfalls of RFM Analysis

 RFM Analysis Myth #1: Lead scoring is outdated or ineffectual